Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ![](images/tmPostSensorSimple.svg)

-The `Post-Sensor Mode` gaurantees that every task has access to new sensor data since the last time it was run.
+The `Post-Sensor Mode` guarantees that every task has access to new sensor data since the last time it was run.
 It eliminates a race condition between when the sensors collect their data and when the tasks start running.

 ### Key Timing Parameters